sh1boot/sh1boot.github.io/_posts/2025-03-18-zsh-and-tmux-config.md

 }
 ```

-It's hairier than I'd like.
-First I need to put the control
-characters into variables, because if I try to parse them as escape
-sequences then the escape sequences inside the command line also get
-parsed and that causes screen corruption, and if I embed control codes
-in the strings directly then the output of `set` is filled with noise as
-the embedded control codes print unescaped and also cause screen
-corruption.

-I would think `print` should have an escape sequence to expand
-parameters which is not recursed into at the same time as it's expanding
-escapes for control codes, but whatever it is I have not yet found it.
+Control code handling is a bit messy.
+I put them in variables to stop
+them from being interpreted at the wrong time: either being expanded
+after `${title}` is expanded, so that any escapes inside of `${title}`
+are also expanded, or when the function is defined, so that when I list
+function definitions they send stray escape sequences to the terminal
+(which I don't appreciate).

-But what I have seems stable so far, and only slightly unprintable.
+There might (must!) be a better way, but what I have seems stable so
+far, and only slightly unprintable.

 So this call goes in `precmd()`: